 NOTE; All standards offered in Gateway are Unit Standards and count towards NCEA L2/L3 but not University Entrance.
-Students in GATEWAY can be expected to complete around 30 L3 Unit Standard credits during the course.
+Students in GATEWAY can be expected to complete a minimum of 30 L3 Unit Standard credits during the course.

 During Term 3, teacher and student revisit the original Career Plan, update C.V's and begin planning for 'next steps', that may include (among other options) apprenticeships/trainee-ships; full time employment; tertiary studies at Polytech/University; or a plan to return to school and complete a higher level NCEA qualification.
 Gateway concludes with a graduation ceremony and celebration where parents/caregivers can gather with students and invited speakers to recognise their achievements.

 Revision work for students studying for external exams and continued opportunity to sharpen C.V's for students applying for employment/traineeships etc.